How do you strategically craft community-driven proposals that stand out and secure projects?

 an example of a visual questionnaire from Jyvaäskylä

-In Jyväskylä, respondents were also explained what urban and city planning means, and what effects their opinions have on plans.
+In Jyväskylä, Finland, respondents were also told what urban and city planning means, and what effects their opinions have on plans.

 Maptionnaire is perfect for designing spatial and visual surveys.